otrv4/otrv4/otrv4.md

 ### Protocol events

 The following sections outline the actions that the protocol should implement.
-This assumes that the client initialized with the allowed versions (3 and/or 4).
+This assumes that the client is initialized with the allowed versions (3 and/or 4).

-There are twelve events an OTRv4 client must handle (For version 3 messages, please refer to previous OTR protocol document):
+There are fourteen events an OTRv4 client must handle (for version 3 messages, please refer to previous OTR protocol document):

 * Received messages: